What your smart meter upgrade means for you

 To opt out of getting a smart meter, you need to contact the ESB Network and provide your MPRN .

-Possibly.
-You can apply to ESB Networks or contact your electricity supplier for a priority installation.
+You can apply to ESB Networks or contact your electricity supplier for an early installation.
 You’ll need your 11-digit MPRN number to hand which can be found on your electricity supply bill.

 The replacement work will be carried out by either an ESB Networks technician or an electrical contractor working on behalf of ESB.
 All installers will carry a photo ID badge to identify themselves.

-Will I have to pay for my smart meter upgrade?
+Will you have to pay for your smart meter upgrade?

 No, all smart meter installations are free of charge.